 “Or what, sir?
-Idle threats, Master Crumbled Well.
-You and I both know our Nuncle Harry would have words for you on the matter.
+Idle threats, Master Crumbled-Well.
+You and I both know our Uncle Harry would have words for you on the matter.
 But what have we here?”
 I began unlacing the flap.
-Cromwell reached, but I, more agile than the lawyer, managed to keep it just out of his reach.
+Cromwell reached, but I, more agile than the lawyer in his long gown, managed to keep it just out of his grasp.
 The courtiers within our hearing laughed.
 Oh, how Cromwell hated that, hated to be made a fool of.

-Cromwell’s assistant finally took hold of the satchel I wasn’t trying very hard to keep from him and handed it to his red-faced and ruffled master.
+Cromwell’s secretary, Ralph Sadlier, finally took hold of the satchel I wasn’t trying very hard to keep from him and handed it to his red-faced and ruffled master.
 The man tucked it tightly under his arm again.
 He stabbed a finger into my face.
 “You had best watch yourself, Master Somers.
 Your day will end like any other man’s.”

-“Oh, but until that day, Master Crumbled Well, I can sit at my king’s feet and give him good cheer.
+“Oh, but until that day, Master Crumbled-Well, I can sit at my king’s feet and give him good cheer.
 A man who cheers the king is longer-lived than one who frowns and gives him sour milk.
-If I were you, Master Crumbled, I’d sweeten my milk.”
+If I were you, Master, I’d sweeten my milk.”

-“Rot in hell!”
-He turned swiftly and continued through the laughing crowd.
+“Rot in hell!” said his secretary, turning swiftly with his master Cromwell, as they both continued through the laughing crowd.

 “You will lead the way, won’t you good master?”
-I called after him.
+I called after them.

 My courtiers laughed and applauded.
 I bowed to them, bells jangling from my sleeves.

-They soon turned away.
+Yet soon enough, they turned away.
 Fickle.
-As long as I entertained them I was like a pouch filled with gold.
+As long as I entertained them, I was like a pouch filled with gold.
 Once the gold was spent, what was I but an empty pouch?